Is it safe to travel to Mexico? Your helpful health and safety guide

 Mexico travel requirement tips for couples.

-For American travelers, visiting a different country means you can not only experience a different language, religious practices, and traditions – it can mean abiding by drastically different local laws, too.
+For American travelers, visiting a different country means you not only experience a different language, religious practices, and traditions, but also drastically different local laws.

 When visiting Mexico, it’s important to understand what you can’t do to stay safe and avoid unexpected legal action.
 While the country is just a quick “hop across the border” for many U.S. travelers, doing the wrong thing can land you in serious trouble.